Adarshkumaro04/ProxyMate/README.md

 bash
 Copy
 Edit
-git commit -am 'Add new feature'
+git commit -am "Add new feature"
+Push to the branch:

+bash
+Copy
+Edit
+git push origin feature-name
-Push and open a Pull Request
+Open a Pull Request

-👤 Author
-Built with ❤️ by Adarsh Kumar
-GitHub: @adarshgithub

 📄 License
-This project is licensed under the ISC License
+This project is licensed under the ISC License.